Project-HAMi/volcano-vgpu-device-plugin/README.md

 - Run GPU enabled containers in your Kubernetes cluster.
 - Provide device-sharing mechanism for GPU tasks as the figure below.
 - Enforce hard resource limit in container.
+- Support dynamic-mig, for more details, see [config](doc/config.md)

 <img src="./doc/example.png" width = "600" />